Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 Vectors with origins other than zero possess both absolute and relative coordinates.
 For instance, consider the vector [0;2], which begins at Y = 2.
 Its absolute Y-coordinate is 4, as it starts at 2 and extends 2 units upward to reach Y = 4.
 In the code, these absolute coordinates are called aX and aY.
 There are methods for interacting and working with these Vectors:
 - CalcDistance(): calculates the distance between Vectors
-- MoveVectorX(float move): Moves the vector in a specific x-direction
+- MoveVectorX(double move): Moves the vector in a specific x-direction
-- MoveVectorY(float move): Moves the vector in a specific y-direction
+- MoveVectorY(double move): Moves the vector in a specific y-direction
-- MoveVector(float moveX, float moveY): Moves the vector in a specific x and y direction
+- MoveVector(double moveX, double moveY): Moves the vector in a specific x and y direction
 - GetAX(): Gets the absolute X coordinate from a vector with a non-zero start
 - GetAY(): Gets the absolute X coordinate from a vector with a non-zero start
 - GetDistanceToZero(): Gets the distance to [ 0 ; 0 ] from a vector with a non-zero start
-- SetOriginX(float newOriginX): Sets the y-Origin to a specific value
+- SetOriginX(double newOriginX): Sets the y-Origin to a specific value
-- SetOriginY(float newOriginY): Sets the y-Origin to a specific value
+- SetOriginY(double newOriginY): Sets the y-Origin to a specific value

 #### Basic Operators: + - *